 The instructor's name, email address, physical office location, phone number, and fax number (if available) should be included.
 A photograph and short bio is recommended.
-A statement detailing times when the instructor is available for immediate feedback and what method the student should use to contact the instructor, for example: the instructor will be available using chat during these times on these days should be included.
-This statement should also include the typical response time when faculty is not available immediately, for example, within 24 hours.
+A statement detailing times when the instructor is available for immediate feedback and what method the student should use to contact the instructor should be included.
+This statement should also include the typical response time when the instructor is not available immediately.